atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/README.md

 # Post Ticketing Service

 {% hint style="info" %}
-This set of functions are to support the completion of the post ticketing services for the orders.
+This set of functions is to support the completion of the post ticketing services for the orders.
 {% endhint %}

 - [Search Ancillary](offer-ancillary-list.md)